-A Vancouver-based social and advocacy group aimed at LGBTQ people with cognitive disabilities.
-They hold events roughly every 6 weeks.
+A Lower Mainland friendship group aimed at people with cognitive disabilities.
+They hold events roughly every 6 weeks at restaurants, bars, movie theatres etc. Email Sheri Crane to join their mailing list.

 Call 1-800-739-7367 or 604-731-7803.
 It is a free, confidential sexual health hotline that operates from 9am to 9pm Monday to Friday.
 If you prefer to email your question instead, you can fill out their email form on this page.